How to add CSS in Reactjs App

 );

-file and update the form
+file and update the JSX to include class names:

-<form onSubmit={this.handleSubmit} className="form-container">
+<form onSubmit={handleSubmit} className="form-container">

 <input